Causes and Consequences of Representational Similarity in Machine Learning Models: Experimental Results

 \subsection{Effect of dataset overlap on representation similarity}

-Our experiments vary the amount of training data overlap while holding all other variables (dataset size, task, model architecture) constant.
-We report CKA scores between models with varying levels of dataset overlap in Figure~\ref{fig:dataset_splitting_results}.
-As this figure shows, there is a positive trend across different model types and modalities for both in-distribution and out-of-distribution testing: when datasets overlap more, the CKA score steadily rises for both in-distribution and out-of-distribution testing data.
-This is further supported by our linear regression analysis, which shows that experiments consistently yielded positive slope and high $R^2$ values.
-There are a few exceptions within the VAE results, but we hypothesize that the small capacity of the VAE architecture we chose limited its ability to learn rich representations of the data, reducing trend strength.
-Despite this anomaly, the consistent trend suggests that training data overlap drives representational alignment.
+As described previously, we control training data overlap while holding all other variables (dataset size, task, model architecture) constant.
+We report CKA scores between models versus models' training dataset overlap in Figure~\ref{fig:dataset_splitting_results}.
+As this figure shows, {\em when datasets overlap more, the CKA score computed between model pairs steadily rises}, even across different model types, sizes, and modalities.
+We fit a linear model to these result, using dataset overlap as the independent variable and CKA score as the dependent and report these results in Figure~\ref{fig:dataset_splitting_results}.
+This trendline further confirms our results, as the fitted regressions generally have positive slope and high $R^2$ values.
+There are some exceptions in the Llama results.
+As described in \S\ref{sec:implement}, we fine-tuned Llama models rather than training from scratch due to compute limitations.
+We hypothesize that the relatively small set of trainable LoRA parameters and the small fine-tuning dataset result in insignificant changes to the model's representations, yielding the observed lack of trend.
+The consistent trend in ViT/ResNet, for which we do end-to-end training, suggests that training data overlap drives representational alignment in models trained from scratch.

-We hypothesize that the difference between the CKA scores given to in-distribution and out-of-distribution testing data points is because in-distribution test points more closely matches the training data which lead to more consistent feature representations.
-On the other hand, out-of-distribution test data has greater variability in the models' representation.